-Properly caring for your Veranda by Palmetto Road hardwood floors will ensure that they will continue to look beautiful for years to come.
+Properly caring for your Veranda hardwood floors will ensure that they will continue to look beautiful for years to come.
 We recommend Bona Professional Series cleaners specifically made for hardwood floors.
 It is important to read all the ingredients in a flooring cleaner before it is used on the floors.
 Here are a few essential tips that will help your hardwood floor last longer.

 - Sweep or vacuum regularly to rid your floor of dust and eliminate abrasives that can scratch the floor finish.

 - Quickly wipe spills from the floor to protect the wood from excess liquid.